app-projectq/projectq-page/docs/README.md

 	* [About us](#about-us)
 	* [Privacy Policy](#privacy-policy)

 We are currently accepting Beta testers.
-Qualifying Beta testers must
-* have an iOS phone running iOS 13 or above
-* Have an Apple Card
-* Using a personal finance software that can import QFX/OFX/QBO file (Quicken, Quickbook, Moneydance ...)
-* Willing to provide feedback during the beta testing cycle.
-We will use TestFlight (https://developer.apple.com/testflight/), a service provided by Apple, for accessing the Beta app.

-For more information, please send an email to <app.projectq@gmail.com>.
+Please see this [section](#beta-testing) for more information.

 ## What
 This app makes it possible for Apple Card owners to generate a QFX file of their **recent ("Latest Transactions") transactions**.